Resources for Aging Professionals

 Response:

-The Pennsylvania Department of Aging (PDA) is committed to identifying and addressing the needs of Native American older adults, including those who may also meet other greatest economic and social need criteria such as living below the federal poverty level, minority status, disability, rural isolation, or limited English proficiency.
-While Pennsylvania has no federally recognized tribes, PDA engages with Tribes present in the state, including the Seneca Nation, and Native-serving organizations such as the United American Indians of the Delaware Valley.
+PDA is committed to serving the needs of Native American older adults, including those who may also meet other greatest economic and social need criteria such as living below the federal poverty level, minority status, disability, rural isolation, or limited English proficiency.
+While Pennsylvania has no federally recognized tribes, the Aging Network will continue to engage with Tribes present in the state, including the Seneca Nation, and Native-serving organizations such as the United American Indians of the Delaware Valley.

-These efforts ensure that Native American older adults, regardless of location, are identified, prioritized, and served in ways that address both their cultural needs and overlapping economic and social risk factors.
+The Department plans to engage tribal organizations and leaders in all future developments of the State Plan on Aging and Intrastate Funding Formula.
+Through ongoing communication with these groups, AAAs will assess needs and, where applicable, coordinate Title III and VII services.
+These efforts will ensure that Native American older adults, regardless of location, are identified, prioritized, and served in ways that address their economic and social risk factors.

 OAA Section 307(a)(21):